Ginger Infused Gin Cocktail — These Ginger Infused Gin are easy to whip up and the perfect cocktail gift to surprise your friends this holiday.

 With the holidays usually comes a little bit of gifting anxiety.
-I, Colleen, absolutely love to give just about everybody on my 21+ list some sort of homemade alcohol infusion.
+I, Colleen absolutely love to give just about everybody on my 21+ list some sort of homemade alcohol infusion.

-If you’re looking for the perfect DIY gift to stand out in a sea of same olds, you really need to try this ginger infused Gin holiday gift recipe!
+If you’re looking for the perfect DIY gift to stand out in a sea of same olds, you really need to try this Ginger Infused Gin holiday gift recipe!

-A bottle of wine is as easy to grab as a drug store card, but for that exact reason, it isn’t exactly the ace of the gifting playbook.
+A bottle of wine is as easy to grab as a drug store card.
+But for that exact reason, it isn’t exactly the ace of the gifting playbook.

 Gifts that involve just a touch of DIY are, in my opinion, the very best.
 They sometimes get a bad rap.

-Ginger and cardamom are the perfect complement to gin’s citrusy, spicy, floral profile, bringing a spirit often underutilized in the winter months very much into the holiday flavor family…
+Ginger and cardamom are the perfect complement to gin’s citrusy, spicy, floral profile, bringing a spirit often underutilized in the winter months very much into the holiday flavor family.

 Also, a little shout out here to infused booze in general — it is EASY AS SIN, and you should try it even if you don’t gift it.